gunantos/ci4restfull-starter/README.md

 Codeigniter 4 Restfull is the creation of Restfull API with the codeigniter 4 framework.
 Use is very simple and easy to use.
 And support with 4 types of security authentication ex.
 JWT, Basic, Key, Token

+You can manage api using database or File configuration

+follow Setup Configuration!

 ## Installation & updates

 Now is Beta Version